NKID00/redstone-computer-utilities/docs/Scripts.md

 # Scripts (not fully implemented yet)

 Scripts are language-neutral programs outside the game that can read or write interfaces and are called when specific event occurs (e.g. gametick, data change, called from other scripts).
-Communication between the mod and scripts is accomplished with two-way Json-RPC on a single TCP connection.
 For scripts written in Python, a library is provided to simplify the development.
 Name of a script MUST be unique among all registered scripts and MUST be a string consists of only letters, numbers and underlines.

+## Communication

+Communication between the mod and scripts is accomplished with two-way Json-RPC on a single TCP connection.
+Once initialized, the mod will bind host `localhost` (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
+A single connection can be reused by multiple scripts with authorization keys as identifiers.

 ## Authorization